 B-1 and B-2 visas are a type of non-immigrant visa that permits certain people to stay temporarily in the United States.
 B-1 visas are typically for people conducting business in the U.S., while B-2 visas are usually for tourists.

-On this page, our Las Vegas NV immigration lawyers answer frequently-asked-questions about B-1 and B-2 visas.
-Scroll down or click on a topic below to learn more.
+On this page, our Las Vegas NV immigration lawyers answer frequently-asked questions about B-1 and B-2 visas.

 - What are B-1 visas in Las Vegas, NV?

 - Am I eligible for a B-1 visa in Las Vegas, NV?

 - How long can I stay in the U.S. on a B-1 visa in Las Vegas, NV?